 Page Contents

-This page contains complete information on PTA schools in Alabama and was last updated on: April 14th, 2025 ✔️
+This page contains complete information and ratings from Google Reviews on PTA schools in Alabama and was last updated on: April 15th, 2025 ✔️

 Alabama currently has 9 CAPTE accredited Physical Therapist Assistant Programs that upon completion earn an associate degree and make you eligible to test for your state PTA license.